Ida B. Wells: Southern Horrors (1892)

-The Red Record (1895)
+A Red Record (1895)

-After conducting further research, Wells published The Red Record, in 1895, a 100-page pamphlet with more detail, describing lynching in the United States since the Emancipation Proclamation of 1863.
+After conducting further research, Wells published A Red Record, in 1895.
+This 100-page pamphlet was a sociological investigation of lynching in the United States since the Emancipation Proclamation of 1863.
 It also covered Black people's struggles in the South since the Civil War.
-The Red Record explored the alarmingly high rates of lynching in the United States (which was at a peak from 1880 to 1930).
+A Red Record explored the alarmingly high rates of lynching in the United States (which was at a peak from 1880 to 1930).
 Wells said that during Reconstruction, most Americans outside the South did not realize the growing rate of violence against Black people in the South.
-She believed that during slavery, White people had not committed as many attacks because of the economic labour value of slaves.
-Wells noted that, since slavery time, "ten thousand Negroes have been killed in cold blood, [through lynching] without the formality of judicial trial and legal execution".
+She believed that during slavery, white people had not committed as many attacks because of the economic labor value of slaves.
+Wells commented that "ten thousand Negroes have been killed in cold blood, [through lynching] without the formality of judicial trial and legal execution" since 1865, the final year of the civil war.

-Frederick Douglass had written an article noting three eras of "Southern barbarism" and the excuses that Whites claimed in each period.
+Frederick Douglass had written an article noting three eras of "Southern barbarism" and the excuses that whites claimed in each period.

-Wells explored these in her The Red Record.
+Wells explored these in her A Red Record: